26 Prediction

 indicates an Accounting and Auditing Enforcement Release (AAER) by the SEC.
 But accounting fraud might not result in AAERs, either because it is never detected, or because it is detected but does not rise to the level that leads to an AAER, or even because the fraud is so profound that an AAER is somewhat irrelevant.

-With regard to the last category, consider Enron, the public company at the heart of one of most notorious cases of accounting fraud this century.
+With regard to the last category, consider Enron, the public company at the heart of one of the most notorious cases of accounting fraud this century.
 While the CEO (Jeffrey Skilling) and CFO (Andrew Fastow) of Enron ended up serving time in prison, there is no AAER related to either Skilling or Fastow (many AAERs relate to individuals).
 There is not even an AAER directed at Enron, perhaps because it entered bankruptcy shortly after fraud was detected.
 The one AAER in the Bao et al. (2020) sample related to Enron has p_aaer

 of 1821

-.4 However, this AAER related to the order for Citigroup to pay a amount in a settlement arising because “Citigroup assisted [Enron and Dynegy] in enhancing artificially their financial presentations through a series of complex structured transactions … to allow those companies to report proceeds of financings as cash from operating activities”.
+.4 However, this AAER related to the order for Citigroup to pay an amount in a settlement arising because “Citigroup assisted [Enron and Dynegy] in enhancing artificially their financial presentations through a series of complex structured transactions … to allow those companies to report proceeds of financings as cash from operating activities”.

 Even if we accept that AAERs are the measure of interest, there are several wrinkles related to timing.
 To see the issues here, consider the AAER with p_aaer